 Echinacea contains an active compound called flavonoid that can boost your immune system and also help in reducing the inflammation.
 Also, it has antiviral properties that may fight against flu viruses and prevent cold.

-How to take echinacea in cold?
-You can take echinacea root or herb as a tea, three times a day.
+How to take Echinacea in the cold?
+You can take echinacea root or herb as a tea three times a day.

 Menthol is a well-known natural home remedy for cold symptoms such as the blocked nose and sore throat.

 It is found to be very useful in getting relief from upper airway congestion.
 Menthol is derived naturally from different types of mint plants as peppermint or mint oil.